RustyRoboticsBV/Rusty.ISA/README.md

 In addition to their function arguments, the generated classes also come with a few features that the implementations may use:
 - Constants:
-  - `OPCODE : string`: the opcode of the instruction definition.
+  - `OPCODE : String`: the opcode of the instruction definition.
+  - `PARAMETERS : Array[String]`: the parameter IDs of the instruction definition.
-  - `PARAMETER_COUNT : int`: the number of arguments passed to the `_execute` function.
+  - `PARAMETER_COUNT : int`: the number of parameters in the instruction definition.
 - Functions:
   - `end()`: notifies the player that it must stop executing its current cutscene.
 Equivalent to an `END` instruction.
   - `goto(target : String)`: notifies the player that it must jump to the target label.
 Equivalent to a `GTO` instruction.
+  - `warning(message : String)`: prints a warning message.
+Equivalent to an `WRN` instruction.
   - `error(message : String)`: prints an error message, and notifies the player that it must stop executing its current cutscene.
 Equivalent to an `ERR` instruction.
   - `get_register(name : String) -> Register`: get a register (see below) with some name.
 If the register didn't exist yet, it is created automatically.
   - `get_parameter_id(index : int) -> String` get the ID of a parameter.